Pressure and Equilibrium States in Ergodic Theory

 \section{Some Ongoing Developments and Future Directions}

 As we saw, many dynamical systems with uniform hyperbolic structure (\eg, Anosov maps, axiom A diffeomorphisms) can be modelled by subshifts of finite type over a finite alphabet.
 We already mentioned in Subsection \ref{subsec:mp-map} the typical example of a map of the interval with an indifferent fixed point, whose symbolic model is still a subshift of finite type, but with a countable alphabet.
 The thermodynamic formalism for such systems is by now well developed \cite{ffy,gurevich,sarig0,sarig,sariggibbs} and used for multidimensional piecewise expanding maps \cite{bs}.
 An active line of research is related to systems admitting representations by symbolic models called ``towers" constructed by using ``inducing schemes".
 The fundamental example is the class of one-dimensional unimodal maps satisfying the ``Collet-Eckmann condition".
-A first attempt to develop thermodynamic formalism for such systems was made in \cite{bk} where existence and uniqueness of equilibrium measures for the potential function $\tilde{\phi}_\beta(u)=-\beta\log |T'(u)|$ with $\beta$ close to $1$ was established.
+The first attempt to develop thermodynamic formalism for such systems was obtained by Bruin and Keller \cite{bk}: they established existence and uniqueness of equilibrium measures for and for the potential function $\tilde{\phi}_\beta(u)=-\beta\log |T'(u)|$ with $\beta$ close to $1$.
 Very recently, new developments in this direction appeared, see, \eg, \cite{bt1,bt2,ps}.

-A largely open field of research concerns a new branch of nonequilibrium statistical mechanics, the so-called ``chaotic scattering theory", namely the analysis of chaotic systems with various openings or holes in phase space, and the corresponding repellers on which interesting invariant measures exist.
+A largely open field of research concerns a new branch of non-equilibrium statistical mechanics, the so-called ``chaotic scattering theory", namely the analysis of chaotic systems with various openings or holes in phase space, and the corresponding repellers on which interesting invariant measures exist.
 We refer the reader to \cite{chernov} for a brief account and references to the physics literature.
 The existence of (generalised) steady states on repellers and the so-called ``escape rate formula" have been observed numerically in a number of models.
-So far, little has been proven mathematically, except for Anosov diffeomorphisms with special holes \cite{chernov} and for certain nonuniformly hyperbolic systems \cite{melbourneetal}.
+So far, little has been proven mathematically, except for Anosov diffeomorphisms with special holes \cite{chernov} and for certain non-uniformly hyperbolic systems \cite{melbourneetal}.